Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery

 However, if your BMI qualifies you for cover, your next step is to decide which procedures are a fit for you.
 As a result, a specialist bariatric surgeon can help you decide what is best for your body and health.

-Ideal Patients who Qualify for Bariatric Surgery Are:
+Ideal patients who Qualify for Bariatric Surgery include people that are;

 - Between 18-75 years old